 If you are caught driving without a license due to suspension or revocation, the punishment you will face will be harsh.
 In most cases, an individual caught driving on a suspended license will have the original term of suspension doubled.
 Driving is a privilege, not a right.
 Living a normal life becomes next to impossible when you cannot operate a vehicle because your license has been suspended or revoked.

 At Grabel & Associates, we have a stellar reputation for having individuals' licenses restored, a process that is complex and never easy.
-We urge you to contact our office today so that we can help determine whether you may be eligible for an administrative review or hearing before the DAAD, Michigan's Driver Assessment and Appeal Division.
+We urge you to contact our office today so that we can help determine whether you may be eligible for an administrative review or hearing before the Office of Hearings and Administrative Oversight section of Michigan Secretary of State.
 Contact us now by calling 1-800-677-9795.